 And far from being ‘bonded to each other throughout their lives’, many of the elephants suffering for entertainment will have four or more different mahouts on their back during a lifetime.

-High-risk for elephants and mahouts
+Elephant tourism is a high-risk for elephants and mahouts

 While elephants suffer in poor living conditions, being forced to carry people on their backs, mahouts are experiencing low pay for a high-risk job, with many suffering injuries and having little financial security.